 Section One focuses on who you are, how you want to be contacted, your disability and your living situation.

 Section Two focuses on what you want to achieve, how you plan to reach your goals and what obstacles are getting in the way of reaching them.

 Section Three is about how your disability impacts on your life.

 Section Four is about the supports you are receiving, including those from family/whānau, friends, the community and agencies.

 The last part of the form is where you and your Support Net contact sign to confirm that everything on the form is correct.

 After you’ve completed the form, Support Net will contact you to discuss your goals and needs.

 Support Net calculates an amount of funding for you based on the unmet disability support needs you have told them about.
 Support Net staff can then help you plan how you want to use this funding.
 Your family/whānau, friends and people like Local Area Coordinators can help too.

 You will have choice and control over your funding and what you use it for, but there are purchasing guidelines you need to follow.
-Support Net will give you these guidelines or you can read them at Purchasing Guidelines for the New Model for Supporting Disabled People.
+Support Net will give you these guidelines or you can read them at the Ministry of Health Purchasing Guidelines.